locoxsoco/GG-Assist/plugins/examples/corsair/README.md

 - **Plugin not loading?** Double-check the installation folder path

 ## 👥 Want to Contribute?
 We'd love your help making this plugin even better!
-Feel free to submit issues and pull requests.
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## 📄 License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.